Jewish baseball writing has a reflex whenever a gifted left-handed pitcher appears. Sooner or later, Sandy Koufax enters the sentence.

 He built a career on precision, athleticism, and trustworthiness in the biggest spots.
 He gave Jewish baseball fans a star substantial enough that they no longer have to argue for his significance purely on identity grounds.
 And he showed that modern pitching excellence does not always need the most violent aesthetic in the room.

 Fried first arrived as a promising Jewish left-hander with an easy comparison attached.
-He matters now because he turned that introduction into a real baseball life.
+He matters now because he turned that introduction into a full baseball life.